 Mr. Angeles has written on various issues such as the rule of law (90 Phil.
 L.J.
 556), administrative law (86 Phil.
 L.J.
 643, co-author), and medical malpractice (85 Phil.
 L.J.
 896).
 He is also one of the co-authors of the UP Law Center’s A Handbook on the Philippine Competition Act which was published in 2018.

-He is a member of the Integrated Bar of the Philippines (“IBP”) and serves as the Managing Editor of the IBP Journal.
-He also serves as the Assistant Corporate Treasurer of Philippine Institute of Arbitrators, and a member of Philippine Dispute Resolution Center, Inc..
-He was the Co-Chair of the Philippine Bar Association’s Committee on Constitutional Law from 2016 to 2017 and its Assistant General Counsel from 2017 to 2018.
+He is a member of the Integrated Bar of the Philippines (“IBP”) and served as the Managing Editor of the IBP Journal.
+He presently serves as the Assistant Vice-President for Research and Public Information of the Philippine Institute of Arbitrators and as Assistant General Counsel of the Philippine Bar Association.
+He is also a member of Philippine Dispute Resolution Center, Inc.

-Mr. Angeles lectures on the subjects Electronic Evidence and Modes of Discovery for the Mandatory Continuing Legal Education Program of the IBP.
+Mr. Angeles teaches law at the University of the Philippines and Adamson University.
+He delivers lectures Trial Technique and Evidence for the Mandatory Continuing Legal Education Program of the Supreme Court.
 He obtained his law degree from the University of the Philippines in 2013 where he graduated with honors, and holds a degree in Chemistry from the Ateneo de Manila University, where he graduated in 2007.